 - Choose an opportunity you might wish to apply for.

 - submit the link, copy and paste the prospectus and fill out the timeline/plan of action using the form below.
-Save all into a Word document and submit via email before class
+Save all into a Word (.doc) document and drop into your class OneDrive folder

 - label your document in the following way: YourName_Opp Research